Onboarding to openwrt-tests¶

 Lets the developer reach lab DUTs via LG_PROXY. |

-The coordinator key is already in the openwrt-tests Ansible playbook; it deploys when you run the playbook.
+The gateway key is already in the openwrt-tests Ansible playbook; it deploys when you run the playbook.

 Each developer who needs remote DUT access needs:

-The openwrt-tests Ansible playbook iterates labs.<lab>.developers, looks up each sshkey in developers:, and appends to ~labgrid-dev/.ssh/authorized_keys on the lab host.
+The openwrt-tests Ansible playbook iterates the union of maintainers + access for each lab, fetches SSH keys from https://github.com/<username>.keys, and appends them to ~labgrid-dev/.ssh/authorized_keys on the lab host.
 Each developer can then SSH as labgrid-dev to use labgrid-client.
+Key rotation on GitHub takes effect on the next Ansible run.

 4. Ansible: control node and managed node¶